 Ganesh was true to his word.
 But this angered Shiva.
 The ‘Destroyer’ sliced off his head.
 When Parvati found out what had happened, she was livid and ordered her husband to repair the damage.

 But the boy’s head was irreparable so Brahma advised Shiva to travel north and use the head of the first living creature he finds.
 Lord Shiva sends out his army and they return with an elephant’s head.

 However, the creation myth of Ganesh does make more sense once you understand the symbolic reference of the characters involved.
 So let’s dig into a bit of Hindu symbolism shall we?

 Parvati – the creator of Ganesh – represents primordial energy, the first signs of consciousness.
 Ganesh is also associated with the Hindu AUM symbol which is the primordial sound of creation.

-Shiva – the co-creator of Ganesh – represents death and rebirth.
+Shiva – the co-creator of the elephant-headed Ganesh – represents death and rebirth.
 Shiva is well known as the destroyer, but what this title really means is he has the ability to dissolve the values of the ego that do not serve us so that we can develop a better personality or improved world view.

 In other words: some degree of enlightenment.
 Understanding.
 Wisdom.

 When Shiva restores Ganesh to life by fitting him with the head of the elephant, he bestows his ‘son’ with the powers of a god.
 Ganesh is revered as one of the Supreme Gods in Hinduism.

 The symbolic meaning of Ganesh, therefore, represents life cycles, a process which involves death and rebirth.
 This is why he is mostly known as the remover of obstacles.
 Hindus pray to him when they are faced with a task or are about to embark on a mission such as a journey, work project or school exam.